 Should you find yourself in a situation where your rights are being compromised, it is quite likely that you are unaware of how extensively they are being diminished.
 That's where J. Leigh Daboll comes in.

-There are many laws that affect the workplace and their interactions can be complicated.
-It takes years to develop a competent understanding of employment law and it is virtually impossible to learn this on your own.
+There are many laws that affect the workplace, and their interactions can be complicated.
+It takes years to develop a competent understanding of employment law, and it is virtually impossible to learn this on your own.
 Hiring a lawyer will best ensure that you do not make any costly mistakes.

 Taking on an entire company is a daunting task for just one person.
 A legal case of this nature can also require diplomacy, tact and a dispassionate demeanour.
 If you are in the middle of a difficult workplace situation, it can be hard to gain perspective and act without emotion.

 This is why a professional employment lawyer is critical at such times.
-Not only will you have even-minded support and advice from a skilled professional, you'll also have the resources of our entire firm at your disposal.
+Not only will you have even-minded support and advice from a skilled professional, but you'll also have the resources of our entire firm at your disposal.

 J. Leigh Daboll’s experienced employment lawyer can: